Helmuth Groscurth: Military intelligence officer

 He was recruited into the Abwehr in 1935, eventually becoming an active conspirator in the extensive network of officers within military intelligence who were part of the German resistance under the direction of Admiral Wilhelm Canaris.
 In 1938, Canaris assigned Groscurth, now a Major, to head the Abwehr II, the "Minorities and Sabotage" section of the military intelligence service responsible for unconventional warfare in foreign countries.
 Canaris feared the growing power of the SS in such operations, particularly its influence over Konrad Henlein, and so he sent Groscurth to the Sudetenland, border region of Czechoslovakia, in the run up to the planned annexation of the Sudetenland to prepare a pro-German fifth column under the control of the Abwehr.
 His mission included strengthening moderate ethnic Germans in the area in the hope that a negotiated solution could be found and a war avoided.
 He collected intelligence on Czechoslovak defenses, planted secret arms dumps, and trained potential insurgents in sabotage.
 These activities angered Reinhard Heydrich and the SD, who were working to aggravate tensions in order to justify an invasion.

 As a part of the larger strategy of taking the Sudetenland, Hitler wanted the British to be as distracted as possible when Germany forced the issue.
 To this end, Canaris and Groscurth traveled to Baghdad for a secret meeting with Amin al-Husseini, the Grand Mufti of Jerusalem.
 Afterward Groscurth coordinated a weapons smuggling operation on behalf of Arab forces fighting the British in the Arab revolt in Palestine.
-Groscurth's plan set up an underground route for German weapons to be sent to by sea to Lebanon and then loaded onto local Arab fishing boats, which ferried the weapons to Palestine.
+Groscurth's plan set up an underground route for German weapons to be sent by sea to Lebanon and then loaded onto local Arab fishing boats, which ferried the weapons to Palestine.

 Despite some successes by Abwehr elements, Henlein was greatly impressed with Hitler's victory in the Austrian Anschluss and decided to side with the radicals backed by Heydrich.
 Once the Germans occupied the Sudetenland, Heydrich turned on Henlein by undermining his power and murdering or imprisoning many of his friends and allies.
 Terrified, Henlein's wife begged Groscurth to protect them from the SS, which Groscurth and the Abwehr tried to do, with limited success.
 Although Henlein was not killed outright, he was removed from the proximity of power and was only allowed to live because of the personal relationship he had built with Hitler.
 After his assignment in the Sudetenland, Gorscurth successfully advocated on behalf of his subordinate Theodor von Hippel's proposal to form the Brandenburgers within Abwehr II.
 Groscurth was replaced by Erwin von Lahousen and promoted to be the chief of Abteilung Heerwesen zbV, a newly created liaison unit between the Abwehr and the OKH.
 The new position proved to be key in his coordination of anti-Nazi activities between military intelligence, the regular army, and the German diplomatic corps.